 - A traumatic brain injury (TBI) can result from a blow or jolt to the head or from a bullet or other object penetrating the skull.
 Some Service members may experience TBI as a result of blast injury.
-TBI is classified as mild, moderate, or severe depending on whether the individual experienced an alteration or loss of consciousness, the extent of memory loss for events following the injury, and findings on neuroimaging and a medical exam. - While each person may experience different types of symptoms after a TBI, common symptoms include cognitive (e.g., changes in memory and thinking), physical (e.g., headaches), emotional (e.g., depression), behavioral (e.g., irritability), changes in sleep (e.g., insomnia symptoms). - Most individuals with mild TBI (also called a concussion) fully recover within days to weeks. - Individuals with more moderate and severe TBIs often experience persistent symptoms, which may create challenges at home and with returning to work.
-Targeted treatments help those living with such injuries.
-They report an increased ability to independently complete important and meaningful activities over time.
-Medical management, psychological interventions, and rehabilitation treatments including physical, occupational, and speech therapies, facilitate recovery.
+TBI is classified as mild, moderate, or severe depending on whether the individual experienced an alteration or loss of consciousness, the extent of memory loss for events following the injury, and findings on neuroimaging and a medical exam. - Common symptoms of TBI include cognitive changes (e.g., changes in memory and thinking), physical changes (e.g., headaches), emotional changes (e.g., depression), behavioral (e.g., irritability), and changes in sleep (e.g., insomnia symptoms).
+Symptoms may vary for each person after a TBI. - Most individuals with mild TBI (also called a concussion) fully recover within days to weeks. - Individuals with more moderate and severe TBIs often experience persistent symptoms, which may create challenges at home and with returning to work.
+Targeted treatments can help those living with such injuries.
+Individuals with TBI injuries report an increased ability to independently complete important and meaningful activities over time.
+Rehabilitation can take many forms and recovery can be facilitated by using medical and psychological interventions and rehabilitation treatments (including physical, occupational, and speech therapies).